-Academic Learning Center/Tutoring
+Academic Success Center/Tutoring:

-The Academic Learning Center is available on the Pocahontas campus for all students.
-The services include: free tutoring in English, Math, Science, and other content areas; a computer lab providing access to the Internet, email, and course-related software; study rooms; study sessions; and helpful handouts.
+The Academic Success Center (ASC) is available at the Pocahontas location for all students.
+The services include: free tutoring in English, Math, Science, and other content areas; computer lab providing access to the internet, email, and course-related software; study rooms; study sessions; and helpful handouts.
+Tutoring is available to all BRTC students at both locations.

-Tutoring

-Free tutoring is available to all BRTC students.
-Tutors are staffed at the Academic Learning Center on the Pocahontas campus and in the math center and PAC127 on the Paragould campus.
 BRTC also offers free online tutoring through Smarthinking.
-Students may access Smarthinking through a link on the Moodle Student Lounge page or My Math Lab.
+Students may access Smarthinking through a link on the Moodle Student Lounge page or My Math lab.

-Name/Address Changes
+Name/Address Changes: